oliverc1623/cahsi-project/README.md

 - Why are text prompts for medsam and sam not publically or readily available?
 - Why did Adapter(H) increase in validation accruracy as trainable parameters increased?
     - Why are the other algorithms performing poorly?
 Are they overfitting?
 - Since we've been tasked to read SAM, MedSAM, and LoRA are you going to try to leverage LoRA for efficient transfer learning of segmentation models?

+### Weekly meeting:
+TODO:
+- Read efficientSAM, CLIP
+- Run examples with efficientSAM
+- LoRA: understand code, COLAB pro can get by
+- Github link on slack https://github.com/HUANGLIZI/LViT?tab=readme-ov-file